-I bought Husband a nose trimmer a few months ago.
+Years ago I bought my husband a nose trimmer.
 Kind of me I know.
-He’s in his mid fifties now and things are getting a little straggly, especially in the nasal and eyebrow departments.
-Then, the day that he installed my amazing new wall mounted SimpleHuman sensor mirror in our ensuite I had, for the first time, a well lit and much magnified view of my own face.
+He was in his mid fifties and things were getting a little straggly, especially in the nasal and eyebrow departments.
+Subsequently, I installed my amazing new wall mounted SimpleHuman sensor mirror in my bathroom and I got a shock.
+I had, for the first time, a well lit and much magnified view of my own face.
 Well, I practically leapt back into the bedroom!
-I was shocked to see not only the makings of a moustache, but ugly dark hairs trying to escape from each of my nostrils!
+I could see not only the makings of a moustache, but ugly dark hairs trying to escape from each of my nostrils!

 Unsightly, coarse, dark or long nose hairs are not attractive on men, but on a woman?
 Yuk.
 But where had my hairs sprouted from?
 A quick Google told me that many women notice increased nose hair growth as their oestrogen hormone levels begin to deplete with age.

 However, it’s not a good idea to get rid of all our nose hair because it protects the delicate membranes of our inner nasal passages by trapping dust, bacteria and pollutants.
 It also traps moisture and humidity to keep our delicate nasal membranes lubricated and healthy.
 Unsightly as it may be, nose hair is a vital part of our immune system.
 So, only trim the hair that is showing.
 Getting rid of those overgrown hairs is thankfully very easy, painless and inexpensive to do.
 So what are the options?

 Tweezers Ideally never pluck your nose hair.
 Not only is it painful, it can lead to infection.
 Basically if you pluck a hair and it bleeds, the blood can let bacteria grow in your nose and possibly enter your bloodstream.
 Here at CW HQ, we love Tweezerman as, although expensive, they really do an effective job and one pair of tweezers lasts for years without losing their grip.